5 HubSpot sequence tactics you need to master yesterday

 4. Monitor sequence enrollment and engagement

-Automation → Sequences → Overview gives you top-level metrics like enrollments, opens, clicks, replies, meetings, and bounces.
+Automation → Sequences → Overview gives you top-level metrics like enrollments, opens, and meetings.

 5. Use sequences strategically